Six Facts About Rabbits

-"Rabbits are very social animals and bond well with their owners," said Candy Lash, Director of Community and Media Relations for the Dakin Pioneer Valley Humane Society in western Massachusetts.
+"Rabbits are very social animals and bond well with their owners," states Candy Lash, Director of Community and Media Relations for the Dakin Pioneer Valley Humane Society in western Massachusetts.
 I interviewed her to get some facts about rabbits for the many parents who are thinking of buying an Easter bunny this year.
 If you are planning to get a rabbit for any reason (Easter or otherwise), it is best to have the facts about rabbits.

 1. Rabbits Have a Higher Quality of Life as Indoor Pets